vladdimisca/PAO/Project/First stage/README.md

-Folder for the first stage of the project
+Folder for the first stage of the project (Project number 9, "Place reservation in the show room")

 Objects:
   1. Client - clients with no discount
   2. Student - clients with student discount, extended from Client